 Cultivation: Jack Pine prefers full sunlight, dry conditions, and an acidic mineral-rich soil that is sandy or rocky.
 Young trees start to produce cones after only 4-5 years.
 This tree is very winter-hardy.
 It is vulnerable to various disease organisms.

-Range & Habitat: Jack Pine is found only in northern Illinois, where it is rare (see Distribution Map).
-It is state-listed as 'endangered.'
+Range & Habitat: The native Jack Pine is found only in northern Illinois, where it is rare (see Distribution Map) and state-listed as 'endangered.'
 Illinois lies along the southern boundary of its distribution.
 Further to the north into Canada, this tree is common in some areas.
 In Illinois, habitats include sandy woodlands, sandy savannas, sand prairies, rocky sandstone cliffs, and stabilized sand dunes along Lake Michigan.
 This tree thrives in barren dry areas where there is a history of fire.
 While individual trees are only moderately resistant to fire, their seeds germinate in response to the heat and greater amounts of sunlight.
 Jack Pine is rarely used as a landscape tree.

 Photographic Location: A foredune along Lake Michigan at Indiana Dunes State Park in NW Indiana.